BrainImaging/brics-docs/docs/admin/project.md

 ## Next Steps

 Once a project has been created (or edited), you will want to assign which Users should have access to it.
-Go to User Management.
+Go to [User Management](user/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4MzU0MjU4MzFdfQ==
+eyJoaXN0b3J5IjpbLTk1OTgwNjAxMF19
 -->